mrnakumar/mrnakumar/src/contents/git_impersonate_multiple_users.md

 date: "2019-11-24"
 ---

 Recently I had to check on Gerrit.
 Gerrit is a review tool which works on top of git vcs.
-I was required to manufacture a merge conflict and then resolve it to understand the Gerrit review cycle.
+I was required to create a merge conflict and then resolve it to understand the Gerrit review cycle.
 To be able to have two users trying to push conflicting changes, I had to have two users but I had only one computer with one user account on it.
 This blog post is about how I interacted with git as two different users from same terminal over ssh.

 ### Configuring SSH
 Since I was interacting with git over the ssh instead of http, I had to configure ssh.

 #### Creating users on Gerrit
 Creating users on Gerrit is simple when Gerrit is running on your localhost.
 I just downloaded the Gerrit source and built it using Bazel since the Gerrit uses Bazel as build tool instead of Maven or Gradle.
 The only problem I faced in building Gerrit was the lack of sufficient memory available on my computer.
-I just had to close some unwanted applications on my computer to free up some memory, retried the bazel build and the build went successfull resuling in a .war file in bazel output directory.
+I just had to close some unwanted applications on my computer to free up some memory, retried the bazel build and the build went successfull resulting in a .war file in bazel output directory.
 I created two users as shown below from the Gerrit UI running on localhost from the newly built war file:
     1. username: x , email:x@x.com
     2. username: y , email:y@y.com